For release 10:00 a.m. (EST) Friday, January 24, 2014 USDL-14-0095

 Industry and Occupation of Union Members

-with 7.0 million union workers in the private sector.
+with 7.3 million workers in the private sector.
 The union membership rate for

-private-sector workers (6.6 percent).
-Within the public sector, local government
+private-sector workers (6.7 percent).
+Within the public sector, the union membership

-workers in heavily unionized occupations, such as teachers, police officers, and firefighters.
-Private-sector industries with high unionization rates included
+heavily unionized occupations, such as teachers, police officers, and firefighters.

+In the private sector, industries with high unionization rates included utilities

-unionization rates occurred in agriculture and related industries (1.0 percent), finance (1.0 percent), and in
+in agriculture and related industries (1.0 percent), finance (1.0 percent), and in

 related occupations (2.9 percent) had the lowest unionization rates.
 (See table 3.)

 Selected Characteristics of Union Members